defano/digital-design/docs/papilio-instructions.md

 # Programming the Papilio FPGA with a Circuit Design

-This section describes how to a program a Papilio's FPGA with a Xilinx bitstream programming file (`.bit` file).
+This section describes how to a program the Papilio's FPGA with a Xilinx bitstream programming file (`.bit` file).

 ## Prerequisites

-* A Papilio Pro development board and USB cable (other Papilio boards ought to work, too).
+* A Papilio Pro development board and USB cable.

 * A Xilinx programming file (`.bit`), either generated using [these instructions](synthesis-instructions.md), or a pre-built one from the example projects.

-* A working copy of the `papilio-prog` tool, including the FTDI USB device drivers ([installation instructions here](install-instructions.md)).
+* A working copy of the `papilio-prog` tool including the FTDI USB device drivers ([installation instructions here](install-instructions.md)).

 ## Steps